Pickpocketing and other crime

 Oops, you thought this would be a pickpocketing tutorial!
 Sorry to disappoint you!

 First of all, I want to explain that Paris is generally an extremely safe city.
-I've lived here off and on since 2005 and have never had a single problem with pickpocketing, and neither have any of my friends in Paris.
+I lived in Paris off and on from 2005-2010 and I visit several times a year, and I've never had a single problem with pickpocketing, and as far as I know neither have any of my friends in Paris.
 I absolutely do not want to make anybody paranoid during their visit to Paris!
-But it's better to have good habits and be wary of crime rather than be oblivious and get victimized; I can barely imagine the grief and hassle of losing one's passport or money during a vacation in another country.
+But it's better to have good habits and be wary of crime rather than be oblivious and get taken advantage of; I can barely imagine the grief and hassle of losing one's passport or money during a vacation in another country.
 So please do read the following, set up a good safe routine for yourself in order to not be vulnerable to pickpockets, and then forget all about it and enjoy Paris!

 Women should always keep their purses or handbags closed, with the flap or zipper in front of them, never behind.
 In a crowd, it's very easy for a thief to open your bag and reach inside if it's hanging behind you.
 Train yourself to hold onto your bag tightly!
 It's very easy for someone in a crowd to snatch your bag from behind and run away.